 DRI #1470

 DEVELOPMENT OF REGIONAL IMPACT Initial DRI Information

 This form is to be completed by the city or county government to provide basic project information that will allow the RDC to determine if the project appears to meet or exceed applicable DRI thresholds.
 Refer to both the Rules for the DRI Process and the DRI Tiers and Thresholds for more information.

-Local Government Information
+Loc cal Government Information

 Submitting Local Government: Milton

 Individual completing form: Abbie Jones

 Telephone: 678.242.2559

 E-mail: abbie.jones@cityofmiltonga.us

-Note: The local government representative completing this form is responsible for the accuracy of the information contained herein.
-If a project is to be located in more than one jurisdiction and, in total, the project meets or exceeds a DRI threshold, the local government in which the largest portion of the project is to be located is responsible for initiating the DRI review process.
+ng this form is responsible for the accuracy of the information contained herein.
+If a and, in total, the project meets or exceeds a DRI threshold, the local government in which sponsible for initiating the DRI review process.

-Proposed Project Information
+Pro oposed Project Information

 Name of Proposed Project: Deerfield Place

 Location (Street Address, GPS Coordinates, or Legal Land Lot Description): 13045-75 Cumming Hwy and unassigned Cumming Hwy

-Brief Description of Project: Retail, Commercial, Service, Office, and Accessory Use Development.
+Brief Description of Project: Retail,Commercial, Service, Office, and Accessory Use Development.
 The Development intends a portion to have a "Main St" feel.

-evelopment Type: (not selected) Hotels Wastewater Treatment Facilities Office Mixed Use Petroleum Storage Facilities Commercial Airports Water Supply Intakes/Reservoirs Wholesale & Distribution Attracti ons & Recreational Facilities ; Intermodal Terminals Hospitals and Health Care Facilities Post-S econdary Schools Truck Stops Housing Waste Handling Facilities Any other development types Industrial Quarries, Asphalt & Cement Plants f other development type, describe: Project Size (# of units, floor are ase 2:141511SF Dev veloper: Sembler Alpharetta I, LLC Mailing A Address: 1450 S. Johnson Ferry Rd dress 2: , City:Atlanta State: ga Zip:3 3031 9 Так enhone: 404.847.1800 Tele • brian.snelling@sembler.com Is property owner different from developer/ applicant? (not selected) Yes N lo If yes, property / owner: WB Holdings-Windward LLC 2 Is the proposed project entirely located within your local government's jurisdiction? (not selected) Yes No If no, in what additional jurisdictions is the project ocated?
-Is the current proposal a continuation or exp of a previou (not selected) Yes ا No If yes, provide the following infor rmation: • Project ID: The initial action being requested of the government for this Rezoning Variance Sewer Water Permit Other Is this project a phase or part of a larger overall project? (not selected) Yes ı No If yes, what percent of the overall project do project/phase rep 32 by SF 34 acerage
+evelopment Type:

+(not selected) Hotels Wastewater Treatment Facilities

+Office Mixed Use Petroleum Storage Facilities

+Commercial Airport S Water Supply Intakes/Reservoirs

+Wholesale & Distribution Attracti ons & Recreational Facilities Intermodal Terminals

+Hospitals and Health Care Facilities Post-S econdary Schools Truck Stops

+Housing Waste Handling Facilities Any other development types

+Industrial es, Asphalt & Cement Plants

+f other development type, describe:

+Project Size (# of units, floor are ase 2:141511SF

+Dev veloper: Sembler Alpharetta I, LLC

+Mailing A ddress: 1450 S. Johnson Ferry Rd

+Address 2: ,

+City:Atlanta State: ga Zip:30319

+Так anhone: 404.847.1800

+· brian.snelling@sembler.com

+Is property owner different from developer/ applicant? (not selected) Yes No

+If yes, property owner: WB Holdings-Windward LLC

+Is the proposed project entirely located with local government's juris (not selected) Yes No

+If no, in what additional jurisdictions is the project ocated?

+Is the current proposal a continuation or exp of a previou (not selected) Yes No

+If yes, provide the following infor rmation:

+Project ID:

+The initial action being requested of the local government for this project: Rezoning

+Variance

+Sewer

+Water

+Permit

+Is this project a phase or part of a larger overall Other

+project? (not selected) Yes No

+If yes, what percent of the overall project do project/phase rep 32 by SF 34 acerage